Keisha Lance Bottoms

 J.D., Georgia State University

 Keisha Lance Bottoms served as mayor of Atlanta, Georgia, from 2018-2022.
-Bottoms was the first Atlanta mayor to serve in all three branches of government, as a judge, city council member and mayor.
+Bottoms was the first Atlanta mayor to serve in all three branches of government: as a judge, a city council member and the mayor.
+She announced her run for governor of Georgia on April 4, 2025.

 Bottoms was born on January 18, 1970, in Atlanta, Georgia.
-Her father, Major Lance, was a R&B singer-songwriter who was popular in the United States in the 1960s and in the United Kingdom in the 1970s.
-Bottoms attended Florida A&M where she obtained her Bachelor of Arts in communications.
+She obtained her Bachelor of Arts in communications from Florida A&M University.
 In 1994, she received her Juris Doctor degree from Georgia State University College of Law.
 After law school, Bottoms became a prosecutor and represented children in juvenile court.

 Speeches